Cooranga, Queensland: Amenities

 The Cooranga North branch of the Queensland Country Women's Association meets at the Cooranga North Memorial Hall at 41 Cooranga North Niagara Road (26.7663°S 151.4057°E).

 Cooranga North Presbyterian Church is at 112 Cooranga North Niagara Road (26.7599°S 151.4072°E).

+The Cooranga North Memorial Hall opened in late 1952, at a cost to the community of £4000, most of which had been raised prior and at the opening day festivities.
+It contains a memorial honour board listing men from the district who gave their lives in both world wars.
+This hall replaced the original hall in Cooranga, which was known as the Mahen Hall.
+It operated from 1922-1952.